MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 When devices enroll, you can deploy your policies during the enrollment process.
 When enrollment completes, the device is ready to use.

 On bring-your-own-devices (BYOD) and personal devices, you can use Intune for **mobile application management (MAM)**.
-MAM is user centric, so the app data is protected regardless of the device used to access the data.
+MAM is user centric, so the app data is protected regardless of the device used to access this data.
 There's a focus on apps, including securely accessing apps and protecting data within the apps.

 With MAM, you can:

-- Publish mobile apps to users
+- Publish mobile apps to users.
-- Configure apps and automatically update apps
+- Configure apps and automatically update apps.
-- View data reports that focus on app inventory and app usage
+- View data reports that focus on app inventory and app usage.

 You can also use MDM and MAM together.
 If your devices are enrolled and there are apps that need extra security, then you can also use MAM app protection policies.